b-jesch/nfocreator/README.md

 ### Usage

 simply get the script from here and make it executable.
-Set the full path of the script into the post processor field in the recording tab.

 > wget https://raw.githubusercontent.com/b-jesch/nfocreator/master/main.py -O main.py
 >
 > chmod a+x main.py

+ Change the line 3-6 (URL, USER, PASS) within the script to your requirements.
+Set the full path of the script into the post processor field in the recording tab.